 Wind, hydroelectric, geothermal, solar thermal, solar PV, and other solar energy systems: the assessed value of the system

-A solar photovoltaic (PV) array can generate power to run any electric appliance or system in your home.
-A more specific example is installing a solar water heating system.
+A solar photovoltaic (PV) array can generate power to run any electric system or appliance in your home.
+If you don't want to use solar power for your entire home, you can install a solar heating system for your water.

-It depends on your location and what type of panels you're installing.
+It depends on your home's location and what type of panels you're installing.
 Since there's a moderate amount of snowfall in Prairie Village, your best time to get solar is in the spring and fall.